psi4/psi4/doc/sphinxman/source/sapt.rst

 requirement computations on the adenine-thymine complex can be performed with an aug-cc-pVTZ basis in less than 64GB of memory.

-Higher-order SAPT is treated separately from the higly optimized SAPT0 code, therefore, higher-order SAPT uses a separate set of keywords.
+Higher-order SAPT is treated separately from the highly optimized SAPT0 code, therefore, higher-order SAPT uses a separate set of keywords.
 The following keywords are relevant for higher-order SAPT.